Thanks go to RSPB Andre Farrar for posting this blog

 I went to school within sight and smell of the Thames at Greenwich and I’ve always thought that it was the tidal Thames that was most worth exploring.
 I wanted to walk from my home area down to the sea.
 This is the working Thames, the warlike Thames, the Thames that gave London much of its history.
 Always grand, sometimes frightening, often lonely, this is one of the wildest areas of south-east England.

 The Thames Path National Trail ends rather prissily at the Thames barrier.
 But on this site you can find out a walk along the banks of the Thames in Kent, one of the most unknown and amazing walks in South-East England.
-You can also find a link walk connecting the end of the national trail at the Barrier with the beginning of this walk at Dartford- a sort of prequel for those who want to walk the…
+You can also find a description of a link along the Thames from the Thames Barrier to the start of the Kentish Thames walk- a sort of prequel.

 Thank you to our friends at Peninsula Times